 Now, both flu vaccines designed for older adults are trivalent and not quadrivalent.
 Quadrivalent vaccines do provide protection against an additional influenza B strain.
 However, experts say that older adults are less likely to be seriously ill from influenza B than from influenza A. Also, no published study has compared a quadrivalent vaccine against a high-dose trivalent vaccine.
 So for now, there does not seem to be a particular reason that an older adult should choose a quadrivalent vaccine over a high-dose trivalent vaccine.

-You may have also heard that the New England Journal of Medicine published a study this past summer, about a newer influenza vaccine in older adults.
+You may have also heard that the New England Journal of Medicine published a study in 2017, about a newer influenza vaccine in older adults.
 That study, funded by the manufacturer of recombinant influenza vaccines, compared the effectiveness of a recombinant quadrivalent vaccine with a standard-dose quadrivalent inactivated vaccine, in adults aged 50 and older.
 Confirmed influenza cases were 2.2% in the group receiving recombinant vaccine and 3.2% in the group receiving inactivated vaccine.
 Hence the probability of influenza-like illness was 30% lower with the recombinant vaccine than with the inactivated vaccine.
 But again, this study did not compare the recombinant vaccine against a high-dose inactivated vaccine.

 - What is most important is to get any type of flu vaccination that is approved for your age.